andmos/ReadingList-Data/BookNotes/Think.Again.md

 - By admitting some of their imperfections out loud, managers demonstrated that they could take it - and make a public commitment to remain open to feedback.
 They normalized vulnerability, making their teams more comfortable opening up about their own struggles.

 - It takes confident humility to admit that we're a work in progress.
 It shows that we care more about improving ourselves than proving ourselves.

+- In performance cultures, people often become attached to best practices.
+The risk is that once we've declared a routine the best, it becomes frozen in time.
+We preach about its virtues and stop questioning its vices, no longer curious about where it's imperfect and where it could improve.

+- Focusing on results might be good for short-term performance, but it can be an obstacle to long term learning.

+- Exclusively praising and rewarding results is dangerous because it breeds overconfidence in poor strategies, incentivizing people to keep doing things the way they've always done them.

+- Research shows that when we have to explain the procedures behind our decisions in real time, we think more critically and process the possibilities more thoroughly.

+- When psychological safety exists without accountability, people tend to stay within their comfort zone, and when there's accountability but no safety, people tend to stay silent in an anxiety zone.
+When we combine the two, we create a learning zone.

+- Rethinking is more likely when we separate the initial decision makers from the later decision evaluators.

+- Escalation of commitment: When we dedicate ourselves to a plan and it isn't going as we hoped, our first instinct isn't usually to rethink it.
+Instead, we tend to double down and sink more resources in the plan.
+This pattern is called escalation of commitment.

+- Escalation of commitment happens because we're rationalizing creatures, constantly searching for self-justification for our prior beliefs as a way to soothe our egos, shield our images, and validate our past decisions.

+- Tell the kids the truth...
+You can be anything yo're good at... as long as they're hiring. - Chris Rock

+- We might be better off learning about careers as actions to take rather than as identities to claim.

+- When we pursue happiness, we often start by changing our surroundings.
+We expect to find bliss in a warmer climate or a friendlier dorm, but any joy that those choices bring about is typically temporary.

+- You can't get away from yourself by moving from one place to another. - Ernest Hemingway

+- Our happiness often depends more on what we do than where we are.
+It's our actions - not our surroundings - that bring us meaning and belonging.

+- Passions are often developed, not discovered.
+Passion grows as we we gain momentum and mastery.

+- Careers, relationships, and communities are examples of what scientists call open systems - they're constantly in flux because they're not closed off from the environments around them.

+- Writing out a plan for your life is like driving at night in the fog.
+You can only see as far as your headlights, but you can make the whole trip that way. - E.L Doctorow